saadkhi/AIR-TRACKER/README.md

 - Python 3.8 or higher
 - A webcam for gesture detection
-- Windows OS (for PowerPoint integration)
+- Windows OS (for PowerPoint integration only )

 ## Dependencies